factore/forge/README.md

 for content management, rapid application development, and improved scaffold generation.

-Although the end result of this gem is the creation of a Rails 4 application that you can certainly use as the basis for ongoing development, this gem itself is still alpha quality and is undergoing heavy development.
+Although the end result of this gem is the creation of a Rails 4 application that you can certainly use as the basis for a new web application, this gem itself is still alpha quality and is undergoing heavy development.
 You can, however, create production-ready applications with it (and we do all the time).
 Documentation is also greatly lacking at this point.